 More recent half-height Blu-Ray writers have reached writing speeds of up to 16× (constant angular velocity) on single-layer BD-R media, while the highest reading speeds are 12×, presumably to prevent repeated physical stress on the disc.
 Slim type drives are limited to 6× speeds (constant angular velocity) due to spacial and power limitations.[131][132][133]

-A feature new to the Blu-ray format is write verification.
+The Blu-ray format has a write verification feature, similar to that of DVD-RAM, but brings this feature to a write-once disc for the first time.
 If activated, the correctness of the written data is verified immediately after being written so unreadable data can be written again.
 In this case, the writing speed is halved because half of the disc rotations are for writing only.
 "Write verification" is not an official term for the feature, only a description for what it does.
 The feature may be activated by default, as is the case in the disc writing utility growisofs.
 Deactivating write verification may be desirable to save time when mass-producing physical copies of data, since errors are unlikely to occur on physically undamaged media.[134][135]

 The quality and data integrity of optical media can be determined by measuring the rate of errors, of which higher rates may be an indication for deteriorating media, low-quality media, physical damage such as scratches, dust, and/or media written using a defective optical drive.